patapan/exchange-sandbox/README.md

 #### Exchange

 For the exchange, I've chosen to use `BTreeSet` for the bids and asks.
-- The cancel order mechanism should be optimized with a HashMap, however I've left it as an O(lg N) for now.
+- The cancel order mechanism should be optimized with a HashMap, however I've left it as an O(lg N) operation for now.
-- The current exchange does not have an endpoint to propogate orderbook depth at various levels which I would like to add
+- The current sandboxed exchange does not have an endpoint to propogate the full orderbook to the bot which needs to be added
+- There should also be an `UpdateOrder` endpoint which should be pretty easy to add

 ##### Update mechanism of order flow
 - A pending order event will always fire before an order is able to be filled